 Dieters: These are the people that have not been converted...yet.
 They lived by the almighty calorie and are excellent at counting them.
 Nutrition always pulls in at a distant second.
 Even though these people will bust their butt working out, they spend most of their time chasing a number on a scale – never quite happy with where they’re at.

 Athletes: I love amateur athletes.
-They’re amazing to watch when they’re training – especially the guys.
+They’re amazing to watch when they’re training.
 They eat what they want, when they want and make no excuses.
 They’re meticulous about race nutrition, and don’t eat too terribly throughout the duration of their training plan.
 The millisecond the season ends, it’s a frenzy of pizza and usually beer.

 Athletes are a totally different blog post, so I’ll save that for another day.
 I think it’s more important to focus on the difference between the first two types of eaters – as well as what it means to eat a “healthy diet” versus “diet food.”